Exhibition drill: College ROTC drill teams

 Colleges with Reserve Officers' Training Corps (ROTC) units, as well as military academies, have drill teams normally train and compete in two types of drill events: Regulation/Close Order and Exhibition (Trick or Fancy) Drill.
 Regulation Drill is conducted in accordance with Field Manual 22-5 (now FM 3-21.5) Drill and Ceremonies.
-Exhibition Drill is more free form and often more elaborate then Regulation Drill.
+Exhibition Drill is more free form and often more elaborate than Regulation Drill.
 Exhibition Drill teams are also more colorful in uniform and weaponry.
 In both types of event, participants are typically armed with weapons made safe or inert by removal of firing pins.
 Armament is totally devoid of all firing mechanisms for the safety of participants and audience alike.